anuraghs/Basketball-Era-Classification/README.md

 # Basketball-Era-Classification
-Wrote a Juyptyer Notebook to classify NBA players by era using 2 algorithms: K-Means and Expectation-Maximization (EM) algorithm.
+Wrote a Juypter Notebook to classify NBA players by era using 2 algorithms: K-Means and Expectation-Maximization (EM) algorithm.
 Wrote both algorithms from scratch and compared their outpt classifications to the true labels of the dataset

 # EM Algorithm